c1moore/NetFree/README.md

 # NetFree

-A project built that can bypass the need to pay for a network that would otherwise cost money.
-There really is no purpose to this project.
+**This project is still under development.** A project built that can bypass the need to pay for a network that would otherwise cost money.
+There really is no purpose to this project other than to say I was able to do it.
 It acts as an interesting proof of concept and an interesting side project.
+If you want to receive notifications about the project, including when the project is released/finished, "Watch" and/or "Star" the project (top-right hand corner of the page below the navbar).

 ### Inspiration